KIT-MRT/arbitration_graphs/README.md

   Your behavior is unreliable or unsafe?
 Arbitrators will gracefully fall back to the next-best option.
 - 📦 **Header-Only**
   Simple integration – just include this header-only C++ library!
+- 🐍 **Python Bindings**
+  For easy prototyping, testing, and integration of machine learning algorithms, all the functionality is available via Python bindings.
 - 📜 **Permissive License**
   Published under MIT license to ensure maximum flexibility for your projects.